Gigaspaces/xap-docs/site/content/xap/12.3/started/xap-ide.markdown

 Follow these steps to prepare your development environment:

-- **Ensure you have a JDK installed** - you will need version 7 or higher, latest Java 8 is recommended.
+- **Ensure you have a JDK installed** - you will need Java 8 or higher, latest update is recommended.

 #### Checking your JDK version